deborah-pardoq86q/notes/README.md

 # 2024-01-14
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use tools and techniques such as version control, task management, continuous integration, testing, debugging, documentation, etc. to stay organised and make your code maintainable and reliable.
 Remember that continuous learning and improvement are essential for success in the world of programming.

+# 2024-01-15
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

+Another important aspect of programming wise is problem-solving skills.
+When faced with a challenging problem, break it down into smaller, manageable tasks and use logical thinking to identify the best solution.
+Practice debugging code and learning from your mistakes, which will help you become a better programmer.
+Additionally, learn to communicate effectively with your team members, whether they're fellow developers or non-technical individuals.
+Good communication is crucial for any successful project.